equinor/ert/docs/rst/manual/reference/configuration/data_types.rst

 variable is normally distributed.
 In other words, if X is normally distributed, then Y = exp(X) is log normally distributed.

-A log normal prior is suited to model positive quanties with a heavy tail (tendency to take large values).
+A log normal prior is suited to model positive quantities with a heavy tail (tendency to take large values).
 To set a log normal prior, use the keyword LOGNORMAL.
 It takes two arguments, the mean and standard deviation of the *logarithm* of the variable: